No-Name-Yet-Exist/Conceptual-Topology/conceptual-topology/theorems/emergence-of-categories.md

 I generalize this
 Cn1, C_n2 ….
 C_n⊂ C_n-1

-Let C₀ be a category-genesis (原始圏C₀), such that ∀f ∈ Mor(C₀), f is invertible under homeo-transformation.
+Let C₀ be a category-genesis,
+such that ∀f ∈ Mor(C₀), f is invertible under homeo-transformation.